Skip to main content

 API Key Authentication

 Every device connection requires a valid API key.
-The key is sent during the auth handshake (Socket.IO) or as the MQTT password.
-Keys are never stored in retained MQTT messages.
+The key is validated against the Lua auth service during the connection handshake.

 Agent Scoping